mdlincoln/mdlincoln.github.io/_posts/2014-05-09-network-models-of-netherlandish-engravings.md

 - Conferences
 ---

+## Inferring Artistic Networks from Cultural Data: Engravings in the Early Modern Netherlands

 Daunted by the staggering volume of extant prints from the sixteenth- and seventeenth-century Netherlands, to date most art historians have profitably focused their studies of engravings and etchings on individual artists and publishers.
 Yet the broad contours of artistic exchange facilitated by intaglio prints (more often than not a collaborative endeavor between designer, plate cutter, and publisher) have proven more elusive.